-- 2.8 At present each bus stop on this corridor has a bus cage with clearway road markings and red surface dressing, but no clearway plate on the bus stop flag pole confirming the clearway controls.
+- 2.7 Annexes B1 and B3 contains a table listing the bus stops on this corridor, the street name, the length of bus cage recommended and the properties outside which the bus cage will be located.
+Associated with each table is a plan, identifying each bus stop, annexes B2 and B4.
+These proposals have been presented to the LSTF and Future Transport Task Group. - 2.8 At present each bus stop on this corridor has a bus cage with clearway road markings and red surface dressing, but no clearway plate on the bus stop flag pole confirming the clearway controls.
 It is proposed to retain each bus cage road marking as currently marked, as these are currently operating satisfactorily.
-However, to ensure consistency across our quality bus corridors, the clearway plate needs to be erected to ensure that the clearway controls are legally enforceable. - 2.9 As the bus services supporting both these quality bus corridors operate every day into the evening until nearly midnight, the correct clearway control is a 24hr continuous prohibition of stopping or parking, by all vehicles other than schedules bus local services - 2.10 Letters will be sent to residents or commercial premises in the immediate vicinity of proposed clearways informing residents that the local committee has approved a bus stop clearway and that it is now enforceable.
-If the bus cage and clearway marking is already in place the letter will state that the bus cage clearway will become immediately enforceable.
-If the bus cage is still to be marked out then the cage will become enforceable once implemented.
+However, to ensure consistency across our quality bus corridors, the clearway plate needs to be erected to ensure that the clearway controls are legally enforceable. - 2.9 As the bus services supporting both these quality bus corridors operate every day into the evening until nearly midnight, the correct clearway control is a 24hr continuous prohibition of stopping or parking, by all vehicles other than schedules bus local services. - 2.10 Letters will be sent to residents or commercial premises in the immediate vicinity of proposed clearways informing residents that the joint committee has approved a bus stop clearway and that it is now enforceable.
+If the bus cage and clearway marking is already in place the letter will state that the bus cage clearway will become immediately

+- enforceable.
+If the bus cage is still to be marked out then the cage will become enforceable once implemented. - 2.11 The bus stops clearways would be enforced by Woking Civil Enforcement Officers.